dgobbi/vtk-dicom/Documents/Attributes.md

 FrameIndexArray that can be used to convert a slice index to a frame number.
-Together, these can be used regardless of whether the there was one slice per file, or one slice per frame in a multi-frame file: the vtkDICOMMetaData object provides a GetAttributeValue() method that takes both a file index and a frame index, along with the tag of the attribute to be inspected.
+Together, these can be used regardless of whether the there was one slice per file, or one slice per frame in a multi-frame file: the vtkDICOMMetaData object provides a Get() method that takes both a file index and a frame index, along with the tag of the attribute to be inspected.